erikwijmans/erikwijmans.github.io/content/home/about.md

 # About Me

 I am a PhD student at the Georgia Institute of Technology studying computer science.
-I am advised by [Irfan Essa][IS] and [Dhruv Batra][DB].
-I also have the pleasure of working closely with
+I am advised by [Irfan Essa][IS] and [Dhruv Batra][DB] and have the pleasure of working closely with
 [Devi Parikh][DP].
 My research interests are primarily focused on computer vision and its applications to artificial intelligence.
-One of my long-term research goals is to train robots as “embodied agents” in simulated environments, due to challenges of training in the physical world, and transfer them to reality.

-In the summer of 2019, I will
+My long-term research goal is to develop fundamental techniques, algorithms, and large-scale systems for robotic assistants (i.e. Alexa with eyes and limbs).
+My work focuses on training virtual robots (embodied agents) in simulation and transferring the skills learned to reality to overcome the challenges of real-world training (its slow, and expensive).

+I am currently an
-be an intern at FAIR working with [Manolis Savva][MS] and continuing my on-going collaboration with FRL.
+intern at FAIR, working with [Manolis Savva][MS] and continuing my on-going collaboration with FRL.
 In the summer of 2018, I was a research intern at Facebook Reality Labs (FRL) and Facebook AI Research (FAIR) working with [Julian Straub][JS] and [Dhruv Batra][DB].